nicolasberube/Arzette_Randomizer/Arzette/en_Arzette.md

 - Bombs have been added as a specific unlockable item, associated to a new location at the very start of Forest.
 Any bombs collected before unlocking them will be lost.

 - All keys are non-fungible (unique).
 They technically are in the vanilla game, but there is no actual way of knowing which one you collect except by going to the appropriate level and look for it in the bottom right corner - and test the specific door if there are multiple keys in the level.
 A modification of the key sprites has been done to accomodate this.
+Here are the acronym for the keys
+- FT: Faramore Town
+- DF: Durridin Forest
+- AD: Anju Desert
+- CC: Creece Canyon
+- NS: Norin Swamp
+- CH: Chillinax Peaks
+- BC: Boanjale Crypts
+- BB: Badonc Beach
+- RR: Ryha River
+- LH: Lichen Hills
+- FF: Fort Findula
+- DC: Dennys Castle

 - All items in the trading sequence can be held simultaneously.
 This is not the case in the vanilla game.
 However, the trading quest menu will be glitched, so one has to remember which item have been collected - unless using the "vanilla", "random_start" or "excluded" option for trading_sequence in the yaml.